 SF: I don’t think there is a one-size-fits-all answer.
 I think some celebrities really put thought into their brands and focus on ingredients, formulation, production, distribution, while others shortcut for speed, profit, and mass production.
 People on the internet are huge critics, so celebrities have a lot of pressure to do it right.
 The one bad thing is skincare isn’t really regulated, so claims can be made without any research.

-One of the biggest criticisms of Fenty Skin so far has to do with the products having fragrance in them.
+One of the biggest criticisms of Fenty Skin has to do with a lot of the products having fragrance in them.
 Can you outline the most common dangers associated with scent or fragrance in skincare products and any common reactions that can occur?

 JL: Fragrance is one of the most common culprits for allergic contact dermatitis, especially for those with sensitive skin.
 Eczema-like rashes can develop and often do not go away despite treatment due to the exposure.
 It takes only one exposure every three weeks to keep the reaction going.